audeering/audonnx/docs/usage.rst

 we pass some dummy input,
 which allows the function to figure out correct input and output shapes.
-Since the number of frames in the spectrogram varies with the length of the input signal, we tell the function that the last dimension of the input has a dynamic size.
+Since the number of extracted feature frames varies with the length of the input signal, we tell the function that the last dimension of the input has a dynamic size.